hchenfeng/introduction-to-modeling-and-regression/README.md

-# GVSU-STA631

-Course work for STA 631
+My work for a modeling and regression intro course